Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Results

 \subsection{Visual results}

-Some examples for the performance of static only network are given in Figure~\ref{fig:our_nusc_static_results}.
+Some examples for the static only network are given in Fig.~\ref{fig:our_nusc_static_results}.
 We estimate six static classes and occlusion.
-The results show that the network produces accurate and consistent results.
-For the static+object case, we observed that the method can even find the objects that are not visible in reference frame, but only in the aggregated video frames.
-Even though we do not use an explicit object aggregation, the BEV decoder learns to utilize the aggregated features to correctly estimate the location of occluded objects, see Fig ~\ref{fig:occ_results}.
+The results show that our method produces accurate and consistent estimations.

-Apart from quantitative comparison, we also provide a visual comparison against SOTA methods in Figure~\ref{fig:comparison}, note that we used the same images as shown in \cite{DBLP:conf/cvpr/RoddickC20}.
-Furthermore, for all our visual results we do not apply the estimated occlusion mask on our results, the same holds for the ground truth.
+Visual comparison against SOTA methods is given in Fig.~\ref{fig:comparison}, note that we used the same images as shown in \cite{DBLP:conf/cvpr/RoddickC20}.
+For all our visual results we do not apply the estimated occlusion mask, the same holds for the ground truth.
 But we apply the occlusion masks to the competitors' results.
 This presents a more complete picture of our predictions which are less limited by the FOV compared to the SOTA methods.
-In summary it can be seen that static classes are much more accurate and consistent while the object results are comparable.
+In summary, static classes are more accurate and consistent while the object results are comparable or better.